 The new car carries on the heritage of the small, lightweight off-roader, but brings it bang up to date.
 It may still have a boxy profile, but the 2019 Jimny has a fresh face with revised front grille and round headlights, while the updated cab is available with a 7.0-inch touchscreen infotainment system.
 Powered by a punchy 101bhp 1.5-litre petrol engine, it’s fun to drive and a real mountain goat of a car off-road.

+So we said we'd give you a dozen cars, but here's a bonus one.
 No look ahead to new cars due to be launched in 2019 could be without this sensational new Honda.
 In fact, if this new electric city car looks anything like the concept (pictured), then it could be one of the highlights of the year.

 A little shorter than a Renault Zoe, this cute, retro-styled EV will have five seats and a futuristic-looking infotainment system, while its range is expected to be around 150 miles.